asteyven/SET08103-base/units/unit09/unit09b.md

 ## Summary

-In this lecture we have examined application monitoring at a very high level.
+In this unit we have examined application monitoring at a very high level.
 In particular, we have:

 - Defined information visualisation as the graphical representation of data in a manner that helps people understand what the data means.
 - Described system monitoring, looking at what to monitor and the culture required.